sciactive/nephele/packages/nephele/README.md

 ### Users

 Users are extremely flexible in Nephele.
 Basically Nephele hands your authenticator a request, and you provide whatever you like back as the user for that request.
 Later, when Nephele asks the adapter to do certain things, it will provide this user to it.

+## Plugins

+Nephele offers additional features using [plugins](https://www.npmjs.com/search?q=keywords%3Anephele%20plugin).
+A plugin is given the chance to alter the behavior and response throughout the lifecycle of a Nephele request.

 # Service Location for CardDAV and CalDAV Clients